Medication Search - Nu-Tiaprofenic

 Print

-How does the Nu-Tiaprofenic medication work?
+How does Nu-Tiaprofenic work?
 What will it do for me?

 This medication belongs to the group of medications known as nonsteroidal anti-inflammatory drugs (NSAIDs).
 It is used to treat rheumatoid arthritis and osteoarthritis.
 It helps to reduce pain, stiffness, swelling, and inflammation.